FWGS/xash3d-fwgs/README.md

 3) Download [extras.pak](https://github.com/FWGS/xash-extras/releases/tag/v0.19.2) and place it to `valve` directory.
 4) Run `xash3d.exe`/`xash3d.sh`/`xash3d` depending on which platform you're using.

+Note: on Linux, you may need to create an sh file with the command `LD_LIBRARY_PATH=. ./xash3d`.

 For additional info, run Xash3D with `-help` command line key.

 ## Contributing